alish2004288/netflix-clone-project/README.md

 # netflix-clone-project
-This is the NETFLIX landing page , and is responsive in design .
-I've created a clone using HTML5 and CSS.
+This is the NETFLIX landing page , and this is responsive in design .
+I've created a clone using HTML5 , CSS